smartopian/OPN-aNG-Accord/README.md

 # aNG-OPN-Accord
 Repo for Stanford - Sorbonne class collaboration

 *  [aNG- Interactive Summit on Personal Data Governance](https://www.anewgovernance.org/2020/09/17/interactive-summit-on-personal-data-governance/)

 ** Automating PII Principal / Data Subject Rights and Data Controls with Computational Privacy Law **

 Session Tues 6th, Oct Led By
-- Mark Lizar Open Consent Group UK & Smart Species Canada - Mission is to support International Decentralised Data Governance and Meaningful Consent
+- Mark Lizar Open Consent Group UK & Smart Species Canada - "Smart Person - Smart Planet" Mission to support Meaningful Consent with GitForLaw tools made for Decentralised Data Governance
-- James Hazard - CommonAccord.org  "Bringing the World to Agreement" - Mission to modularise law refine and reuse the same law -
+- James Hazard - CommonAccord.org  "Bringing the World to Agreement" - Mission to modularise law refine and reuse with linked records (for data processing)

-This is an approach to developing standard clauses using GitForLaw.
-We aim to begin a clause repository collaboratively together.
-It can combine with CommonAccord so that clauses can be iterated upon through application (reused rather than re-issued.)
-With international transborder security and privacy rights so that all stakeholders can use the same standards to be interoperable with humans.
-In essence the evolution of a very old human innovation called the receipt.
+This is an approach to enhance existing by combining standards (and iteratively better legal practice) with GitForLaw.
+In this session we aim to begin this project clause repository collaboratively together with an evolution of a very old human innovation commonly called a receipt.

 ## Goals: